utilmeta/utype/docs/en/guide/cls.md

 # > <built-in method items of ItemsSchema object>
 ```

-* If a field is `Final` declared in a parent class, it means that it cannot be overridden or assigned again, so a subclass cannot declare a field of the same name
+* If a field declared `Final` annotation in a parent class, it means that it cannot be overridden or assigned again, so a subclass cannot declare a field of the same name
 ```python
 from utype import Schema
 from typing import Final